opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 * `combination_technique` (default: arithmetic_mean): The technique for combining scores.
 Valid values are arithmetic_mean, geometric_mean, and harmonic_mean.
 Only applicable to Hybrid search with normalization-processor enabled
 * `combination_parameters_weights`: Specifies the weights to use for each query.
 Valid values are in the [0.0, 1.0] range and signify decimal percentages.
 The number of values in the weights array must equal the number of queries.
   The sum of the values in the array must equal 1.0.
 Optional.
 If not provided, all queries are given equal weight.
 Only applicable to Hybrid search with normalization-processor enabled
-* `concurrent_segment_search_enabled`: Whether use concurrent segment search to search segments in parallel during the query phase
+* `concurrent_segment_search_enabled`: Whether to use concurrent segment search to search segments in parallel during the query phase.
+Valid values are "true" and "false" string
 * `connector_name` (default: Amazon Bedrock Connector): Name of the remote connector
 * `default_ingest_pipeline` (default: nlp-default-ingest-pipeline): name of the ingest pipeline
 * `dimensions` (default: 768): Vector dimensions, needed to match the model.
 * `engine` (default:` lucene): The approximate k-NN library to use for indexing and search.
 * `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.
-* `flush_threshold_size` (default: "1g"): Size when reached to flush the translog
+* `flush_threshold_size` (default: "1g"): Size limit to flush the translog, when reached
 * `force_merge_max_num_segments` (default: unset): An integer specifying the max amount of segments the force-merge operation should use.
 * `hybrid_query_size` (default: 10): Size of Hybrid query
 * `index_body`: Body of the index setting, must pass as workload parameter
 * `index_knn`: Whether to create a vector index, required as parameter for all search methods EXCEPT sparse search
 * `index_name`: Name of the index, must pass as workload parameter
-* `index_target_throughput`: Target throughput for ingesting document
+* `index_target_throughput`: Ingestion target throughput
 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `ingest_percentage` (default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.
-* `iterations`:  Number of test iterations of each search client executes.
+* `iterations`:  Number of test iterations that each search client executes
 * `k`: The number of results returned by the k-NN search.
 Only one variable, either k, min_score, or max_distance, can be specified.
 If a variable is not specified, the default is k with a value of 10.
 * `max_distance`: The maximum distance threshold for the search results.
 Only one variable, either k, min_score, or max_distance, can be specified.
 * `method` (default:` hnsw): K-NN search algorithm.